rjleyva/qmk-chocofi-config/README.md

 # fifi-chocofi-config

-This is a custom QMK layout using a split 3x6_3 layout with Mod-Tap functionality on the home row and custom tap dance logic.
+This is a personalized QMK layout for a split 3x6_3 keyboard, using QMK’s built-in Mod-Tap and tap dance features to match my preferred typing workflow.

 ## Credits